 Once the reasonable needs of each party have been met, if there are any extra money or assets, then these any surplus assets may be divided unequally to take into account any unequal contributions.
 Surplus assets will be divided taking into account their origin.
 This requires dividing the assets into matrimonial and non-matrimonial property.

 Matrimonial property comprises those assets that have been acquired during the marriage from the joint enterprise of both parties.
-Most assets in most divorces comprise entirely of matrimonial property.
+Most assets in most divorces comprise entirely of matrimonial property, and pensions.

 Non-matrimonial assets are those assets that have accrued outside the marriage i.e., assets brought into the marriage by either party at the outset, assets that have accrued post separation or those assets that have been received during the marriage from a source wholly outside to the marriage.
 Examples of this include gifts and inheritances received from one side of the family.